 Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Task 2.4: Develop and adopt a Moderately Priced Housing Ordinance that includes an affordable housing set-aside for new residential development.
 On September 15, 2015, an ordinance concerning Moderately Priced Housing Program was presented to the Prince George's County Council through County Bill CB-056- 2015.
 Although presented, the Bill was not enacted by the County Council.
 DHCD Task 2.5: Establish and capitalize a County Housing Trust Fund with a dedicated source of revenue to provide financing for affordable housing units.
-Through Prince George's County Bill CB-12-2012, as amended in CB-57-2017, the Housing Investment Trust Fund was established.
-The amended Bill, CB-57-2017, was adopted by the County Council on July 18, 2017 and went into effect on September 1, 2017.
-County Council Goal 3: Expand the supply of affordable housing access Goal 3: Expand the supply of affordable housing accessible to persons with disabilities Task 3.1: Continue working with the ADA Coordinator in the DFS to collaborate on accessibility training and compliance issues, specifically, training on housing accessibility.
+Goal 3: Expand the supply of affordable housing accessible to persons with disabilities Task 3.1: Continue working with the ADA Coordinator in the DFS to collaborate on accessibility training and compliance issues, specifically, training on housing accessibility.
 Collaboration on accessibility training and compliance issues is a standard that DHCD uses when providing technical assistance workshops, community forums, and other public events.
 DHCD also consults with the Prince County ADA Coordinator regarding special accommodations and other compliance issues.
-Task 3.2: Require that all new and substantially rehabilitated CDBG-assisted and HOME-assisted units comply with visitability standards.
+DHCD Task 3.2: Require that all new and substantially rehabilitated CDBG-assisted and HOME-assisted units comply with visitability standards.
 Conduct site visits prior to the issuance of occupancy permits.
 Adherence to visitability standards is not a HUD requirement (see HUD Notice: CPD-05-09), nor a requirement of the State of Maryland.
 However, CDBG and HOME subrecipients that work with DHCD typically include visitability concepts as part of their design and construction.
 County DHCD

-Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Goal 4: Balance investment in revitalizing impacted area in opportunity-rich neighborhoods s with investment in expanding affordable housing o pptions Task 4.1: In developing policy priorities for CDBG and HOME funds, give first priority to the use of funds for new family rental and sales developments in non-impacted areas.
-The County is beginning to analyze data in order to determine strategies that best serve impacted and non- impacted areas.
-County Council Task 4.2: As part of the Consolidated Planning Process, map the location of all new CDBG/HOME-assisted projects; analyze this information to determine the relative breakdown of projects in impacted/non-impacted areas.
+Goal/Task Current Actions Taken and Planned for Fiscal Year (FY) 2019 Responsible Entity(s) Goal 4: Balance investment in revitalizing impacted area in opportunity-rich neighborhoods s with investment in expanding affordable housing o options Task 4.1: In developing policy priorities for CDBG and HOME funds, give first priority to the use of funds for new family rental and sales developments in non-impacted areas. first priority to the use of funds for new family rental and sales determine strategies that best serve impacted and non- Task 4.2: As part of the Consolidated Planning Process, map the location of all new CDBG/HOME-assisted projects; analyze this information to determine the relative breakdown of projects in impacted/non-impacted areas.
 Establish internal goals for achieving balance, include this analysis in each year's CAPER.
 On May 25, 2017, DHCD launched the planning and development of a County-wide Comprehensive Housing Strategy (CHS).
 The Strategy will analyze housing needs for all persons residing in the County while addressing all geographic and income levels.
 Additionally, the CHS will define strategies and resources for County residents' housing needs and provide an analytical, programmatic and policy context for housing and supportive services.
 In its efforts to complete a thorough analysis, DHCD engaged Enterprise Community Partners, Inc. to prepare the housing strategy.
-County DHCD Goal 5: Ensure that the entitlement funding application and review processes affirmatively further fair housing Task 5.1: Continue to review applications for CDBG and HOME funds to ensure compliance with all appropriate statutes, regulations and policies.
-Recommendations for funding should be made to County Council.
-DHCD established a competitive process for the award of CDBG and HOME funds based on a Notice of Funding Availability (NoFA.).
+County DHCD Goal 5: Ensure that the entitlement funding application and review processes affirmatively further fair housing DHCD established a competitive process for the award of CDBG and HOME funds based on a Notice of Funding Availability (NoFA.).
 A NoFA is issued annually for the CDBG Program.
 However, DHCD accepts HOME Program applications on a rolling basis Upon the receipt of applications, a Proposal Advisory Group (PAG) evaluates each application to determine eligibility.
 Recommendations for project funding are forwarded to the County Executive and County Council for approval.
 County DHCD